swedenconnect/credentials-support/README.md

 Thus, by implementing a `Function` that accepts a [PkiCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/PkiCredential.java) and returns the custom credential representation we can use the **credentials-support** library together with other frameworks.

-See section [10](#nimbus-support), [Nimbus Support](#nimbus-support), for how to transform a [PkiCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/PkiCredential.java) into a [JWK](https://javadoc.io/doc/com.nimbusds/nimbus-jose-jwt/latest/com/nimbusds/jose/jwk/JWK.html) and section [11](#opensaml-support), [OpenSAML Support](#opensaml-support), for how to transform a [PkiCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/PkiCredential.java) into an OpenSAML [X509Credential](https://shibboleth.net/api/java-opensaml/5.1.3/org/opensaml/security/x509/X509Credential.html).
+See [Section 10, Nimbus Support](#nimbus-support), for how to transform a [PkiCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/PkiCredential.java) into a [JWK](https://javadoc.io/doc/com.nimbusds/nimbus-jose-jwt/latest/com/nimbusds/jose/jwk/JWK.html) and [Section 11, OpenSAML Support](#opensaml-support), for how to transform a [PkiCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/PkiCredential.java) into an OpenSAML [X509Credential](https://shibboleth.net/api/java-opensaml/5.1.3/org/opensaml/security/x509/X509Credential.html).

 <a name="testing-and-reloading"></a>